 Every year CCI politely reminds us of their rules for Comic-Con - which used to have to do with photography and normal Con-going behavior.
-But these are modern times and now we have rules about hoverboards and boa constrictors and funding hustles.
+But these are modern times and now we have rules about hoverboards and iguanas and funding hustles.

-I suggest reading their Toucan post in full, because it is important to know what you can and can't do.
+I suggest reading the policies in full (it's a quick read) because it is important to know what you can and can't do.
 And if your response to these is "duh," remember that you're talking about a huge and eclectic crowd who don't always grasp basic etiquette.
-I love SDCC attendees and I truly believe you won't find a more helpful and friendly group of people - but we don't always think like other people.
+I love SDCC attendees - but we don't always think like other people.

-No pets unless they're designated service animals.
+As much as you want to share Comic-Con with your best friend, no pets are allowed unless they're designated service animals.
 If you do have a service animal, get him or her a sticker at Disabled Services in Lobby A.

 Onto the important rules.